joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 });
 ```

-1. All parameters starting from the second parameter of the template function are sub template objects, and any number of them can be defined.
+1. All parameters starting from the second parameter of the template function are template tag renders, and any number of them can be defined.

-2. The template function needs to return a React.Fragment tag; The sub template tag without name property is the entry function:
+2. The template function needs to return a React.Fragment tag; The template tag without name property is the entry function:

 ```tsx
 {